Stephanie is a 500hr Yoga Alliance accredited yoga teacher in Thame, Oxfordshire.

-I teach weekly classes from a passionate place of self-love and acceptance.
+My weekly yoga classes in Thame and Prestwood are taught from a passionate place of self-love and acceptance.
 Yoga is not about how bendy you are, or how good you look upside down!
-I encourage students to find what they can achieve in their body in the moment.
+Students are encouraged to find what they can achieve in their body in the moment.

 Many people come to practice yoga for a new way to work out, and find that their practice becomes a necessary part of their routine because it makes them feel so good.